 The SIP lists a number of risk factors that the Trustee believes may result in a failure to meet the agreed objectives.
 The Trustee monitored and managed these risks through measures specific to each risk on a quarterly basis.
 It sought guidance and written advice from its Investment Consultant as appropriate.
-One example of a change that was made following a review of the PRMF was to increase the level of interest rate and inflation hedging to be in line with the improving funding level and to reflect the buy-in.
+One example of this was replenishing the Scheme's collateral position, following a quarterly review, in February 2022.